telliott99/Pi/flask/README.md

 I worked with Flask a year ago (and another time before that), but it's scattered across several Github projects and not well organized.

-#### The plan

-The plan this time is to have projects numbered sequentially, and at least at first, to use the previous project as the basis for the next one.
-So it's quite literally one step at a time.

 #### Preliminary

 Flask is a web "framework" which is installed together with a web server like [gunicorn](https://gunicorn.org).